BenLauwens/NativeSVG.jl/README.md

 ## Installation

-NativeSVG.jl is not yet registered and can be installed by running
+NativeSVG.jl has not yet been registered but can be installed by running

 ```julia
 julia> using Pkg